Shriinivas/blenderbezierutils/README.md

 This tool will appear on the toolshelf in `Grease Pencil Draw` mode.
 You can draw Bézier curves just as you would draw with the `Flexi Draw tool`.
 After confirming the drawing is converted to grease pencil strokes.
 All the snapping and locking options of the `Flexi Draw` are available here also.

-Additionaly, you can increase of decrease the resolution of the stroke using the mouse wheel or pressing `+` or `-` keys.
+Additionaly, you can increase of decrease the resolution of the stroke using the `mouse wheel` or pressing `Numpad +` or `Numpad -` keys.

 The subdivision point visibility can be toggled by pressing `H` key.